albanafmeti/resource/README.md

 Suppose in our app (which can be any framework like Laravel, Phalcon etc.) we have some models like *User*, *Post*, *Comment*.
 These models have their relationships between each other.
 So a user can have many posts, a post can have many comments, a user can have many comments, a post belongs to a user, a comment belongs to a post, a comment belongs to one user.

-Regardless of the framework we are using we can access these relations via models in this form:
+Regardless of used framework we can access these relations via models in this form:

  ```php
  <?php